 The Evangelical Lutheran Church in Canada (ELCIC) is the youngest denomination of our partner churches; although, its roots go back to the 16th century to the start of the Protestant Reformation.
 It was formed in 1986 through the merger of the former Evangelical Lutheran Church of Canada and the Lutheran Church in America – Canada Section.
 It is in full communion with the Anglican Church of Canada.
 The National Bishop is The Rev. Susan Johnson.

 ELCIC is divided into five synods.
-The North Thompson Pastoral Charge is part of the Southern Interior Conference of the British Columbia Synod.
+The North Thompson Ecumenical Shared Ministry is part of the Southern Interior Region of the British Columbia Synod.
 Rev. Dr. Gregory Mohr was elected as the Bishop of the British Columbia Synod since 2010 retired on December 31, 2021.
 The Rev. Kathy Martin was elected Bishop during the BC Synod Convention held from October 21 – 24, 2021 and took office on January 1, 2022.
 She was ordained to the position on January 6, 2022.